diogok/FastChat/README.md

 ## Roll your own

+### On Docker

+Run standalone on ephemeral redis:

+    $ docker run -d -P -t diogok/fastchat

+Or, have a redis server running and link to fastchat:

+    $ docker run -d -P --name redis -t redis
+    $ docker run -d -P --name fastchat --link redis:redis -t diogok/fastchat

+Or, use a custom connection to redis:

+    $ docker run -d -P --name fastchat -e REDIS_HOST="localhost" -e REDIS_PORT="6379" -e REDIS_PREFIX="instance1" -t diogok/fastchat

+### Standalone mode

-You can download the current [server of the fastchat](http://github.com/downloads/diogok/FastChat/fastchat-1.0beta1-standalone.jar) to run on your server, all you need is Java 7 and [redis](http://github.com/antirez/redis).
+You can download the current [release of the fastchat](http://github.com/diogok/FastChat/releases/latest) to run on your server, all you need is Java 7 and [redis](http://github.com/antirez/redis).

-To run it just invoke the jar passing the port to bind:
+To run it just invoke the jar:

+    $ java -jar fastchat-2.0.0-standalone.jar

+You can set the port and connections to redis:

-    $ java -jar -DPORT=9090 fastchat-1.0beta1-standalone.jar
+    $ java -jar -DPORT=9090 -DREDIS_HOST=localhost -DREDIS_PORT=6379 -DREDIS_PREFIX=fastchat1 fastchat-2.0.0-standalone.jar

 It will bind to all addresses available on the machine.
 The "chat" websocket interface is at "http://localhost:9090/chat" and the widget is at "http://localhost/fastchat.js".
 A test page is available at "http://localhost:9090/index.html".

+## Development

+You can use vagrant or setup java 7, lein and redis by your self.

+Tasks:

+    lein run # run the server, auto reload parts of the app lein midje # run the tests
+    lein midje :autotest # keep the tests runing lein uberjar # generate the deploy artefact

 ## TODO

 - Stop pooling online users
 - Automate interface tests
-- Allow redis config on server
-- Add single big widget
+- Add single big widget option

+## License

+Distribuited under the Eclipse Public License.